rangiTM/bootstrap-4-shortcodes/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin include Bootstrap 3? =
+= Does this plugin include Bootstrap 4? =

 No, we assume you are already working with a WordPress theme that includes the Bootstrap libraries.

 == Changelog ==

+= 4.0 =
+* Rename to bootstrap-4-shortcodes
+* Added "xl" breakpoint to columns
+* Removed "panel", "well" and "thumbnail" in favor of the new "card" element
+* Shortcode "collapsible" changed to "accordion"
+* Added new shortcode "carousel-caption"
+* Updated carousel to reflect new naming
+* Updated columns to reflect new naming (push/pull/offset)

 = 3.3.10 =
 * Tested to work with WordPress 4.6